 How to Get A Credit Card With No Credit

-Credit history plays a major factor in getting approved for a credit card.
-Credit card issuers want to know that you have experience making on-time payments, building credit, and using credit responsibly.
+Credit history and credit score are major factors in getting approved for a credit card.
+That’s because credit card issuers typically run a credit check of your credit history before issuing a credit card.
+They want to know that you have experience making on-time payments and using credit responsibly.

-But if you haven’t used a credit card before or are looking to build your credit history, you have other options, such as some secured credit cards and student credit cards.1 If you’re approved, with the right spending habits, you can use your card to build your credit history and prove your creditworthiness.
+But if you haven’t had a credit card before or you don’t have an extensive credit history, you still have options to build up your credit score and prove your creditworthiness.

-So, if you’re just starting your credit journey, here’s what you need to know about your options and how to get a credit card with no credit history.
+So, if you’re just starting your journey to build credit history, here’s what you need to know about how to get a credit card with no credit history.

-Apply for a credit card geared toward people with no credit history
+Apply for a credit card for people with no credit history

 These alternatives may come with specific terms, such as higher interest rates and lower credit limits.
-With responsible use, however, they can provide a tool for managing spending and improving your financial standing.
+With responsible use, you could establish a good credit score and showcase your creditworthiness.

 Types of credit cards for people with no credit history include: